CoderDojoStirling/coderdojo-adventure/README.md

 ## Setup

 Each kid's computer will need:
-* A text editor (for editing basic HTML files)
+* A text editor (for editing basic HTML files).
+Try [Sublime Text 2](http://www.sublimetext.com/2)
-  * On Windows, Notepad is just fine.
-Or try [Notepad++](http://notepad-plus-plus.org/download)
+  * As a fallback on Windows, try Notepad.
-  * On Mac, try [TextWrangler](http://www.barebones.com/products/textwrangler/download.html).
-Don't use TextEdit (you can't edit raw HTML with it)
 * A image editor (for creating basic images)
   * On Windows, Paint is just fine.
   * Although, for preference, vector drawing tools are nicer